DiegoLopesLima/warble/README.md

 # Warble

-A library to handle and validate their client side and server side data.
+Warble is a client side and server side library to quickly handle your data writing less and doing more.

 ## Table of contents